frolv/lynxbot/README.md

 ## Default Commands

-All BOTNAME commands begin with a dollar sign `$` and take zero or more arguments.
+All LynxBot commands begin with a dollar sign `$` and take zero or more arguments.
 In the examples below, all arguments passed to commands are written in `CAPS`.
 Optional arguments are surrounded by square brackets.